automine/network_traffic/README.md

 # Network Traffic App for Splunk

+## Deprecation Warning!!!
+__This app has been deprecated.
+There will be no new development or bug fixes.
+It has been replaced by the [Aplura Network Traffic App for Splunk](https://splunkbase.splunk.com/app/4229/).__

 ## Overview
 Very often, network traffic events can provide a lot of information about misconfigurations, potential attacks, and user activity.
 This app provides searches and dashboards based on the [Splunk Common Information Model](https://docs.splunk.com/Documentation/CIM/latest/User/Overview) to help provide insight into your network traffic.